sp-tarkov/build/README.md

 ## Module Requirements

 To build the Modules project, a link to a private repository is required for the build process.
 The link is stored as a secret in the Drone CI/CD environment.
 The secret is named `MODULE_DOMAIN` and is used to download files from the private repository.
+It does not end with a slash.

 ## Building the Docker Images